Karthika-J/Playcar/README.md

 # Playcar
-This code explains about the loop in python.
+This code explains about the loop in Python.